mattray/managed_chef_server-cookbook/README.md

 Takes the `node['mcs']['policyfile']['dir']` and parses any `.lock.json` files to determine which policyfile archives to load into the local Chef server.
 Policies will be assigned to the group designated by the `node['mcs']['policyfile']['group']` attribute for the Chef server (`_default` is the default).
 If the policy itself sets the `node['mcs']['policyfile']['group']` attribute, the policy will be assigned to that group.

-# Attributes

-Additional attributes are documented in the [attributes/default.rb](attributes/default.rb).

 # Testing

-There is a [.kitchen.yml](.kitchen.yml) that may be used for testing with Vagrant.
-The [.kitchen.vagrant.yml](.kitchen.vagrant.yml) may be symlinked as **.kitchen.local.yml** and used with local caches to speed up testing.
-If you want to use Docker, [.kitchen.dokken.yml](.kitchen.dokken.yml) may be used but it does not persist changes between runs and is thus not significantly faster (it's slower than Vagrant with caching).
+There is a [kitchen.yml](kitchen.yml) that may be used for testing with Vagrant.
+The [kitchen.vagrant.yml](kitchen.vagrant.yml) may be symlinked as **kitchen.local.yml** and used with local caches to speed up testing.
+If you want to use Docker, [kitchen.dokken.yml](kitchen.dokken.yml) may be used but it does not persist changes between runs and is thus not significantly faster (it's slower than Vagrant with caching).
 The following Suites map to example [policyfiles](policyfiles) that may be repurposed as necessary:

 ## default